matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 ## Potential issues

 If a user wants to verify their own device, this will require the creation of a Direct Messaging room with themselves.
+Instead, clients may use the current `to_device` messages for verifying the user's other devices.

 Direct Messaging rooms could have end-to-end encryption enabled, and some clients can be configured to only send decryption keys to verified devices.